nanovms/ops-documentation/volumes.md

 ## Hot-Plugging Support

-OPS supports hot-plugging volumes on GCP, AWS, and Azure, allowing you to, at runtime, attach and detach volumes and mount/unmount filesystems.
+OPS supports hot-plugging volumes on GCP, AWS, Azure, and onprem allowing you to, at runtime, attach and detach volumes and mount/unmount filesystems.

+Today there is no support for hot-plugging virtfs shares, however, since it is a share one can simply change the contents on the host.

 ## Accessing host filesystem from nanos guest using 9p